IPConvergence/TrustedDistributedOpenDataRegistry/README.md

 - Data Access Conditions: mechanisms put in place to protect special access to Data Asset, like paid-access.

 The ODTA Registry version 0.1 will be composed of 3 Smart Contracts:
-- ODTA Proxy Smart Contract
+- ODTA Validator Smart Contract -> Main SC logic
-- ODTA Validator Smart Contract
+- ODTA Storage Smart Contract -> Diamond Storage Illustration
+- ODTA Proxy Smart Contract -> recommand to use Open Zepplin SC (out of scope of this first version of the project)
-- ODTA Access Control Smart Contract
+- Gnosis Multi-Sig Smart Contract -> reuse Gnosis Multi-Sig Wallet for operator of SC

 In order to have better readability a special githbook has been done for this project to illustrate the following:
 - Design of the Data Model